aseba-community/aseba/localization.md

 ### Your language is a new one

 Please open an [new issue](https://github.com/aseba-community/aseba/issues/new) requesting the addition of your language.
-Once the issue is processed, follow the instruction above.
+Once the issue is processed, follow the instructions above.

 ### Useful Resources